cget/cget-core/readme.md

 In the near future, you will also be able to configure a particular folder to act as the cget-bin for the current user; which saves time if you use multiple repos.

+## Command Reference

+* CGET_HAS_DEPENDENCY(name [options]) - Download, build, and ultimately call find_package with the given name.

+Options can be specified in any order:

+### Flag Options

+* NO_FIND_PACKAGE - If present, performs every step but find_package.
+Can be useful if there is additional commands that need to be ran before find_package, a find cmake file doesn't exist, or you want to call find_package with custom options.
+* REGISTRY - If present, the package is resolved from the cget registry with the name given to the dependency
+* NOSUBMODULES - By default, git repos will download sub modules.
+This disables that behavior.

+### Single argument options

+* GITHUB [username/reponame] - Resolve the package at the given github repo
+* GIT [git-url] - Resolve the package at the given git repo
+* HG [hg-url] - Resolve the package at the given mercurial repo (WIP)
+* SVN [svn-url] - Resolve the package at the given SVN url (WIP)
+* NUGET_PACKAGE [pkg-name] - Resolve the package with nuget.
+Note that this works only on windows, if you want cross platform support you are advised to also include another resolution method.
+* VERSION [version] - Resolve this specific version.
+Can be
+* FINDNAME [altname] - Use this name when calling find_package
+* COMMIT_ID [hash] - Get this specific commit
+* REGISTRY_VERSION - For registry packages, use this version of the registry repo

+### Multi-value arguments

+* OPTIONS - Calls build tool with these options.
+* FIND_OPTIONS - Additional options to pass into find_package

 ## For Repo Maintainers

 Cget was written explicitly with out of the box functionality in mind -- it uses find_package internally, and attempts to leverage all of CMakes internal package management.